 - Time the time and date stamp for the log entry. - Application ID the unique identifier assigned to the registered application.
-Values may include a number, blank, or HWC, depending on the client type. - Application Connection ID the unique identifier for a user application connection. - User the name of the user associated with the application ID. - Event Type the DOE-C event type, such as Acknowledged, Ignored, Exclude, Resend (from client), and Status. - Package the name of the package to which the subscription belongs. - MBO the mobile business object used. - Operation the MBO operation. - Connection the managed connection used. - Client ID the identifier for the DOE-C client. - Physical ID the DOE-C generated physical identifier registered with DOE at subscription. - Subscription ID the DOE-C generated subscription identifier registered with DOE at subscription. - Logical Device ID the DOE-C logical device identifier, generated by DOE and provided to DOE-C upon successful subscription.

-- Message Direction the DOE-C message direction, either client to Unwired Server, or Unwired Server to client. - Thread ID the identifier for the thread used to process the request. - Node ID the server node on which the request is received. - Error the error message if any.
+Values may include a number, blank, or HWC, depending on the client type. - Application Connection ID the unique identifier for a user application connection. - User the subscription user for the package. - Event Type the DOE-C event type, such as Acknowledged, Duplicate Ignored, Exclude, No Response (from client or server), Packet Dropped, Registration Response, Resend (from client), Status Request (from client or server), DOE-C Subscription, and DOE-C Data Import. - Package the name of the package to which the subscription belongs. - MBO the mobile business object used. - Operation the MBO operation. - Connection the managed connection used.
+Its value is DOE for DOE-C logs. - Client ID the identifier for the DOE-C client. - Physical ID the DOE-C generated physical identifier registered with DOE at subscription. - Subscription ID the DOE-C generated subscription identifier registered with DOE at subscription. - Logical Device ID the DOE-C logical device identifier, generated by DOE and provided to DOE-C upon successful subscription. - Message Direction the DOE-C message direction, either client to Unwired Server, or Unwired Server to client. - Thread ID the identifier for the thread used to process the request. - Node ID the server node on which the request is received. - Error the error message if any.